buzzfeed/caliendo/README.md

 function arguments.
 In some cases this improves unit test performance by several orders of magnitude.

+If you have any questions or comments about caliendo or if you're interested in contributing feel free to contact Andrew at andrew.kelleher@buzzfeed.com

 ## Installation

 Caliendo is set up to install with `pip`.
 You can install it directly from